-Funded by the Jane Hodge Foundation and the Moondance Foundation, CultureStep is an open access scheme designed to encourage new investment and develop established business engagement with the arts.
+Funded by the Hodge Foundation and the Moondance Foundation, CultureStep is designed to encourage new sponsorship and develop established business engagement with the arts.

 Through CultureStep, A&B Cymru invests in innovative partnerships of all kinds between the two sectors, enhancing projects and increasing their long term effectiveness.

 All CultureStep projects must address at least one of the following priorities:

 • Arts & Kids: engaging socially disadvantaged young people with the arts, making a tangible difference to the lives of some of the hardest to reach young people in Wales.